-How to Fix Crystallized or Cloudy Resin (And Prevent It)
+fb How to Fix Cloudy or Crystallized Epoxy Resin

 Introduction

-The worst thing is to open your bottles of epoxy resin and to find crystals on the bottom or pouring out a project and it going cloudy instead of crystal finish.
-Two highly frequent problems that resin users will have to deal with would be crystallization and cloudiness, which can be addressed and even avoided.
+There’s nothing more frustrating than opening your epoxy and finding crystallized resin at the bottom, or finishing a project only to see cloudy resin instead of a crystal-clear shine.
+Two highly frequent problems that resin users will have to deal with are crystallization and cloudiness, which can be addressed and even avoided.

-This guide ask you why your epoxy resin will go cloudy or crystallized, how to cure your epoxy resin back into a useful state, and ideas on how to prevent cloudiness or crystallization so that you will never waste another valuable bottle of epoxy resin.
+This guide asks you why your epoxy resin will go cloudy or crystallized, how to cure your epoxy resin back into a useful state, and ideas on how to fix cloudy cured epoxy resin so you don’t waste another bottle.

 Why Does Epoxy Resin Crystallize or Cloud?